BlinkovYevhenGit/SentimentalAnalysis/README.md

 The technological section provides user guidance for using this program, as well as describes the test results.

- INFORMATION TECHNOLOGY, SENTIMENTAL ANALYSIS NAÏVE BAYES CLASSIFIER, NEURAL NETWORK, AUTOMATION.
+ INFORMATION TECHNOLOGY, SENTIMENTAL ANALYSIS, NAÏVE BAYES CLASSIFIER, NEURAL NETWORK, AUTOMATION.